This Simple Daily Habit Will Lengthen Your Life

 Risk of Premature Death Risk Rose By 21 Percent

-Looking at the results in more detail they found adults with blood sodium levels above 142 had a ten to 15 percent increased risk of being biologically older than their chronological age compared to those in the range between 137 to 142.
+Looking at the results in more detail, they found that adults with blood sodium levels above 142 had a 10 to 15 percent higher risk of being biologically older than their chronological age, compared to those in the range between 137 and 142.
 Sodium levels above 144 correlated with a 50 percent increased risk of being biologically older.
 Likewise, sodium levels of 144.5 to 146 were linked to a 21 percent increased risk of premature death compared to the sodium level range between 137 to 142.

 Higher Rate of Chronic illness